Healthcare

 • The 1339 Korea Health Hotline provides 24/7 medical consultation in English

 Korean healthcare quality is excellent.
 Major hospitals are modern, well-equipped, and often cheaper than equivalent care in the US, UK, or Australia, even before insurance.
-The challenge for expats is language: outside central Seoul, finding a doctor who speaks English well enough for a detailed medical consultation is difficult.
+The challenge for foreign residents is language: outside central Seoul, finding a doctor who speaks English well enough for a detailed medical consultation is hard.

-• Outside Seoul: English medical services are sparse, you'll need to navigate Korean-language clinics or travel to a city for complex issues
+• Outside Seoul: English medical services are sparse.
+For complex issues, travel to a city.

 English-speaking clinics in Seoul